-- The value of projects in the database fell by $6.0 billion to $743.8 billion – a 0.8% increase from the previous quarter, and 5.0% below the level recorded a year earlier
+- The value of projects in the database rose by $10.4 billion to $689.5 billion – a 1.5% increase from the previous quarter

-- The value of planned projects (those under consideration or possible) fell slightly, by around $2.8 billion.
-Planned work has also fallen in the past year, down 2.2% from December 2016.
+- The value of planned projects (those under consideration or possible) decreased by $1.6 billion over the quarter.
+Despite this, planned work has grown by 2.4% over the past year.